phalcon-orphanage/docs/en/reference/acl.rst

 Access Control Lists ACL
 ========================
-This component allows to manage ACL lists.An  `access control list (ACL) <http://en.wikipedia.org/wiki/Access_control_list>`_ is a listof permissions attached to an object.
+This component allows to manage ACL lists.
+An `access control list (ACL) <http://en.wikipedia.org/wiki/Access_control_list>`_ is a list of permissions attached to an object.
 An ACL specifies that users or system processes are granted access to objects, as well as what operations are allowed on given objects.
-Phalcon provides the  to manage access control lists.Before proceeding, we recommend you to read some ACL documentation, as it is important to be familiarwith some of the ACL concepts.
+Phalcon provides the Phalcon_Acl to manage access control lists.
+Before proceeding, we recommend you to read some ACL documentation, as it is important to be familiarwith some of the ACL concepts.

 Creating an ACL
 ---------------